-Hauntings and the supernatural have been part of school lore for generations, with stories handed down for more than a century.
-Some of them are legends, like Bloody Mary, while others frighten because they have some basis in history.
-The following hauntings are among the most active on U.S. college campuses, and have been reported by students, staff, and visitors.
+Ten colleges dubbed most haunted are part of the school lore of hauntings and supernatural with ghost stories handed down from student to student for more than a century.
+Some of these college hauntings are urban legends, like Bloody Mary, while others frighten students since college history substantiates the basis of the stories.
+The top 10 haunted colleges also have the most paranormal activity on US college campuses reported by students, staff, and visitors.

 Founded in 1804, Ohio University is as well known for hauntings as it is for academics.
 The Brown House, which currently houses the Contemporary History Institute, was deeded to Ohio by a woman with close personal ties to the school.
 According to campus lore, she remains in her home happily watching students from a window, then fading away after a few seconds.
 At Jefferson Hall, students and staff report that a woman dressed in 1950s clothing floats around the building, or sits at a desk, and disappears if approached or questioned.
 The sounds of marbles dropping and rolling along the ceiling have been heard in Washington Hall.

 Former Location of Lunatic Asylum Most Haunted Spot